carlsmith/supernova/djjs/notes.md

 ### The Message Block

 The Message Block occupies the 384 bytes that follow the Results Block.
+It will look very different, once the locks are implemented.

-It contains four u32 slots, followed by four f64 slots:
+The Message Block contains four u32 slots, followed by four f64 slots:

 + 0 [1024] u32: the play-state inbox
 + 1 [1028] u32: the drop counter inbox